mricon/lce-talk/talk.rst

 * Mandatory Access Control

   * Difference from "Unix-like" behaviour
-  * The parable of beer delivery service
+  * The parable of water delivery service

 * Roadblocks to SELinux adoption